Skip to Content

 Curio Bay is a beautiful bay in the Catlins that’s a very popular place to visit.
 Although the bay is nice, what brings people from all over is the unique and extremely rare wildlife.

 One of the most impressive animals you can see here is the Yellow Crested Penguin!
-These little guys are the rarest penguin in the world and during my stay, only two were living in the bay.
+These little guys are the rarest penguins in the world and during my stay, only two were living in the bay.
 If you do get a chance to see them it’s sure to be a magical moment!

 Slope Point